Presskit

 The curator team of Nature of Hope, led by Saskia van Stein (director IABR), consists of Janna Bystrykh (architect and researcher), Catherine Koekoek (architect-researcher and philosopher), Alina Paias (spatial designer and researcher), Hani Salih (researcher and writer) and Noortje Weenink (researcher and writer).

 Nature of Hope consists of three main components.
 In addition to the exhibition in the Nieuwe Instituut it includes an extensive Public Program and a green route through Rotterdam to visit its so-called Botanical Monuments.
+Images of the three components can be found on the gallery.

 Exhibition in the Nieuwe instituut